For Better or For Worse by Lynn Johnston for June 17, 2012

 21. Missing large

-LuvThemPluggers about 12 years ago
+LuvThemPluggers over 12 years ago

 Just remembered it was a Saturday matinee newsreel where I saw the Queen’s Coronation in vivid technicolor.
 It was like seeing a real-life Cinderella with the golden coach.
 We had no TV at the time, most of our neighbors did, but they would only have seen it in B&W. Oh, it was exciting!